Contaminants of Emerging Concern (CEC) Protecting Minnesota’s Water Resources

 Through this initiative, MDH scientists with experience in exposure assessment, toxicology, water resources, and communication collaborate closely with other state agencies and groups outside of MDH.
 Partners include the public; various local, state, and federal government agencies; academic organizations; non-profit groups; industry groups; and drinking water and wastewater professional organizations.

-The best way to stay up to date with contaminant selection activities is to subscribe to our GovDelivery email.
+The best way to stay up to date with the CEC Initiative's activities is to subscribe to our GovDelivery email.
 Major announcements will be posted to our website and shared via GovDelivery.

 Why we study contaminants of emerging concern